AJLeuer/GHelper/User ReadMe.md

   * A User Account Control prompt will appear.
 Click **Yes** on the UAC dialog to confirm.
   * Click the now-highlighted **Save** button near the top of the window to confirm your change.

-#### Contributing
+### Contributing
-The source code for GHelper can be found [here](https://github.com/AJLeuer/GHelper).
+The source code for GHelper can be found [on GitHub](https://github.com/AJLeuer/GHelper).
 Contributions, including pull requests, are always welcome.